SaraPeterson8527/windows-security-monitoring-lab/projects/01-Windows-Logging-Lab/README.md

-# Project 01 - Windows Logging Lab
+# Project 01 - Windows Security Monitoring

 ## Objective
 Prepare a Windows 11 virtual machine for SOC monitoring and learn how Windows records system activity.